mikenguyen13/data_analysis/_book/29-matching-methods.md

 General

--   [Matching] is favored for estimating treatment effects in observational data, offering advantages over regression methods because
+-   [Matching Methods] are favored for estimating treatment effects in observational data, offering advantages over regression methods because

     -   It reduces reliance on functional form assumptions.